webgig/giftcard/README.md

 ## Database Configuration

-Create a mysql database  and update the config in ./prezzee/settings.py if required
+Create a mysql database named 'wallet' and update the config in ./prezzee/settings.py if required.

 ## Running the app locally